monoscope-tech/apitoolkit-landing/docs/sdks/infrastructure/kubernetes/index.md

 ---
-title: Integrating APItoolkit with Kubernetes
+title: Integrating monoscope with Kubernetes
-ogTitle: How to Integrate APItoolkit with Kubernetes using OpenTelemetry Collector
+ogTitle: How to Integrate monoscope with Kubernetes using OpenTelemetry Collector
 faLogo: cube
 date: 2024-06-14
 updatedDate: 2024-06-14